-Adjusted Free Cash Flow
+Adjusted Free Cash Flow1

 Adjusted free cash flow measures our ability to generate cash after accounting for capital expenditures.
 Adjusted free cash flow is determined by reducing the Company's cash flow from operations by capital expenditures and proceeds from disposals of fixed assets, and adjusting for net changes in finance receivables, other investing activities and discretionary pension contributions.
 The adjusted free cash flow target is the projected aggregate adjusted free cash flow generated during the performance period.
-Following the completion of the applicable performance period, the Committee will certify (i) the actual adjusted free cash flow for the performance period; (ii) the actual adjusted free cash flow for the target; and (iii) the final payout percentage for this metric.
+Following the completion of the applicable performance period, the Committee will certify (i) the actual adjusted free cash flow for the performance period; (ii) the actual adjusted free cash flow for the performance period as compared to the target; and (iii) the final payout percentage for this metric.